 The inexperienced Lazenby is often cited as the film’s biggest flaw, but I thought he was quite good as 007.
-He’s not my favorite Bond by any stretch of imagination, but I liked him better than Pierce Brosnan.
-He was careful not to imitate Connery and he is able to make the character his own.
-Ironically, non-actor Lazenby stars in the only Bond movie where the 007 character is properly fleshed out.
+He’s not my favorite Bond, but I liked him a lot.
+Lazenby was careful not to imitate Connery and he is able to make the character his own.
+Ironically, non-actor Lazenby stars in the only Bond movie where Bond is properly fleshed out.

-There are a few things that really bug me about the movie.
+There were a few things that bothered me about the movie, though.
 I hated its lack of continuity.
 Bond and super-villain Blofeld had a face-to-face confrontation in the previous movie yet they don’t seem to recognize each other.
 The producers toyed with the idea of having Bond go through plastic surgery in order to explain a new actor in the role, but the idea was dropped.
 Too bad because that would have fixed a major plot hole.

-Second, On Her Majesty’s Secret Service is long.
-The very first action sequence occurs 90 minutes into the film.
-That’s pretty strange for a movie of this type.
+On Her Majesty’s Secret Service is a little too long.
+The very first action sequence occurs 90 minutes into the film — that’s pretty strange for a movie of this type.
 But once the action (finally) kicks in, there is no reason to complain; there are some truly exciting sequences, among the best-staged in the franchise.
-Louis Armstrong’s love song is good, but it doesn’t really belong here.
-I liked Savalas’s Blofeld, but I still like Donald Pleasence’s (You Only Live Twice) interpretation more, much more.

-Finally, there is one thing everyone seems to agree on: Diana Rigg is indeed the ultimate “Bond girl.”
-Part Elizabeth Bennet, part Lara Croft, Rigg’s Countlessa Tracy has the right stuff to become Mrs. Bond.
+Although I did enjoy Telly Savalas’s Blofeld, I still prefer Donald Pleasence’s (You Only Live Twice) interpretation.
+Best of all is Diana Rigg as the ultimate “Bond girl.”
+Part Elizabeth Bennet, part Lara Croft, Rigg’s Countessa Tracy is quite possible the franchise’s best leading lady.
 There has been numerous “Bond girls” — some actresses were very talented, while others were super-beautiful — but none of those ladies come close to Rigg; she’s a class act through and through!

 Conclusions & Final Thoughts:

-Frankly, I wouldn’t put On Her Majesty’s Secret Service on the very top.
-It’s a really good movie — I appreciated the innovations — but it is something that I admire more than love.
-I do see why so many are drawn to it; it looks and feels different — a nice reprieve from the familiar Bond shenanigans.
+On Her Majesty’s Secret Service is a solid, almost great action movie — I really appreciated the innovations — but it’s something that I admire more than I love.
+I do see why so many are drawn to it.
+I do agree that this is one of the franchise’s most interesting, strongest movies.
 Color, 142 minutes, Rated PG.

 James Bond will return